mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 # Custom field

-<p class="description">The Date and Time Pickers let you pass custom fields to your pickers</p>
+<p class="description">The Date and Time Pickers let you customize the field by passing props or custom components</p>

 ## Customize the default field